AnujChahal/AnujChahal/README.md

-- 👋 Hi, I’m @AnujChahal
+- 👋 Hi, I’m Anuj Chahal.
-- 👀 I’m interested in Android Development
+- 👀 I’m an Android Developer.
-- 🌱 I’m currently learning Kotlin, Jetpack Compose
+- 🌱 I’m currently learning Kotlin, Jetpack Compose.
-- 💞️ I’m looking to collaborate on Kotlin and Jetpack Compose and Machine Learning related projects
+- 💞️ I’m looking to collaborate on Kotlin and Jetpack Compose related projects.
+Do have knowledge of MVVM architecture pattern.
 - 📫 How to reach me anujchahal1079sr@gmail.com
 - 😄 Pronouns: He/Him/Mr.
-- ⚡ Fun fact: Always a learner🥰🥰
+- ⚡ Fun fact: Always a learner🥰🥰.

 <!---
 AnujChahal/AnujChahal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.